the Creative Commons Attribution 4.0 License.

 In this study, the data assimilation scheme uses the deterministic formulation of the ensemble Kalman filter (DEnKF), which was first introduced by Sakov and Oke (2008).
 The approach consists of two steps: (1) the forecast step in which an ensemble of state variables is integrated forward in time by the model and (2) the analysis step in which observations are assimilated to update the forecasted ensemble following the Kalman filter equations:

 where x represents the model state estimate, d represents the available observations, H represents the observation operator mapping the model state onto observations, and K represents the Kalman gain matrix, which is determined by the model error matrix P and observation error matrix R (Eq.
 2).
 Superscripts “a” and “f” represent analysis (i.e., updated) and forecast (i.e., prior to the update) estimates, and T represents the matrix transpose.
-Unlike the original stochastic EnKF, which updates each ensemble member with perturbed observations, the DEnKF updates the ensemble mean (x) and anomalies (A=x-x) separately without perturbating observations; i.e., the former is updated as in Eq.
+Unlike the original stochastic EnKF, which updates each ensemble member with perturbed observations, the DEnKF updates the ensemble mean () and anomalies () separately without perturbating observations; i.e., the former is updated as in Eq.
 (1), while the latter is updated by

 More details on the DEnKF can be found in Sakov and Oke (2008) and Yu et al. (2018).

 The data assimilation framework and configurations are the same as in Yu et al. (2019) wherein twin experiments were performed in the same model domain.
 In this study, we extend the work to jointly assimilate the physical and biological observations into a coupled model.
-For the sake of keeping our data assimilation experiments computationally affordable, we chose an ensemble size of 20, which has been successfully used in previous studies including an idealized channel (Yu et al.2018), the Middle Atlantic Bight (Hu et al.2012; Mattern et al.2013), and the Gulf of Mexico (Yu et al.2019).
-Spurious correlations, which can arise with relatively small ensembles, are avoided here by applying a distance-based localization with a radius of 50 km (Evensen2003).
+For the sake of keeping our data assimilation experiments computationally affordable, we chose an ensemble size of 20, which has been successfully used in previous studies including an idealized channel (Yu et al., 2018), the Middle Atlantic Bight (Hu et al., 2012; Mattern et al., 2013), and the Gulf of Mexico (Yu et al., 2019).
+Spurious correlations, which can arise with relatively small ensembles, are avoided here by applying a distance-based localization with a radius of 50 km (Evensen, 2003).
 Vertical localization is not applied.
-Ensemble anomalies are inflated by 1.05 in each update step to account for unrepresented sources of model uncertainty (Anderson and Anderson1999).
+Ensemble anomalies are inflated by 1.05 in each update step to account for unrepresented sources of model uncertainty (Anderson and Anderson, 1999).
 Values of the localization radius and inflation factor were determined in Yu et al. (2019).

 In order to account for uncertainties in the model's initial, boundary and atmospheric forcing conditions, and biological parameters, the ensemble is initialized from 20 different daily outputs, centered on the initial date of 1 January 2015, from a previous deterministic model simulation (as described above in Sect.
 2.1) and is forced by open boundary conditions, which are lagged by up to ±10 d for the different ensemble members.
 Furthermore, each ensemble member is forced by a perturbed version of the wind forcing.
 Specifically, the wind forcing from the deterministic run is decomposed into empirical orthogonal functions (EOFs) and then the first four EOFs are perturbed by multiplying random numbers with zero mean and variance of 1 as in Li et al. (2016) and Thacker et al. (2012).
-In addition, four sensitive biological parameters, namely the mortality rate of phytoplankton, the maximum ratio of chlorophyll to carbon, the grazing rate of zooplankton, and the growth rate of phytoplankton at 0 C, were identified in sensitivity experiments.
+In addition, four sensitive biological parameters, namely the mortality rate of phytoplankton, the maximum ratio of chlorophyll to carbon, the grazing rate of zooplankton, and the growth rate of phytoplankton at 0 ∘C, were identified in sensitivity experiments.
 Specifically, a 1D version of model, described in Wang et al. (2020) was run multiple times while incrementally perturbing one parameter at a time by factors ranging from 0.25 to 1.75 with an increment of 0.25.
 The four sensitive parameters were selected based on the normalized absolute differences between the perturbed and unperturbed run.
 In the data assimilation experiments, these parameters are subject to a Gaussian perturbation with a relative variance of 75 %, but they are not updated.
 The parameters are resampled from their distributions before each forecast step to prevent some extreme parameter values from being used throughout the whole data assimilation experiment.

 2.3 Observations

 In this study, physical and biological observations are jointly assimilated to constrain the coupled model.
-The observations assimilated include sea surface height (SSH), sea surface temperature (SST), Argo TS profiles, and satellite estimates of surface chlorophyll.
+The observations assimilated include sea surface height (SSH), sea surface temperature (SST), Argo T–S profiles, and satellite estimates of surface chlorophyll.

 Profiling observations are from the International Argo project (hereafter referred to as Argo floats) and five BGC-Argo floats, which were funded by the Bureau of Ocean Energy Management (hereafter referred to as BOEM floats).
-In 2015, the Argo floats provided nearly 800 TS profiles extending from the surface to a depth of 2000 m in the Gulf of Mexico.
+In 2015, the Argo floats provided nearly 800 T–S profiles extending from the surface to a depth of 2000 m in the Gulf of Mexico.
 These are treated either as independent observations for model skill assessment or, in the DAargo experiment (see Sect.
-2.4), assimilated with uncertainties of 0.3C for temperature and 0.01 for salinity.
+2.4), assimilated with uncertainties of 0.3∘C for temperature and 0.01 for salinity.
 The BOEM floats collected more than 500 profiles of temperature, salinity, chlorophyll, and backscatter at a biweekly frequency from 2011 to 2015, 114 of which were collected in 2015 (see Fig. 1 for their locations) and are used as independent observations.
 Backscatter is converted into phytoplankton and particulate organic carbon (POC) concentrations following Wang et al. (2020).
 In the absence of direct measurements for nitrate, we estimate it along the BOEM float trajectories based on their climatological relationship with temperature (Fig. S1).

 2.4 Simulation strategy

 We performed five 1-year simulations in 2015.
 The first one is a deterministic model simulation without data assimilation (henceforth referred to as the Free simulation).
-The second one is an ensemble run assimilating satellite data (SSH, SST, and satellite surface chlorophyll) only (henceforth DAsat), and the third one is an ensemble run assimilating Argo TS profiles in addition to satellite data (henceforth DAargo).
-The calculations (Att=0.04+0.025×Chl) used in these three simulations are from the literature (e.g., Fennel et al.2006, 2011); the light attenuation coefficient, Att, is strongly determined by water depth and not very sensitive to chlorophyll concentrations.
+The second one is an ensemble run assimilating satellite data (SSH, SST, and satellite surface chlorophyll) only (henceforth DAsat), and the third one is an ensemble run assimilating Argo T–S profiles in addition to satellite data (henceforth DAargo).
+The calculations () used in these three simulations are from the literature (e.g., Fennel et al., 2006, 2011); the light attenuation coefficient, Att, is strongly determined by water depth and not very sensitive to chlorophyll concentrations.
 The Free run and DAsat run are repeated by using an alternative light parameterization (henceforth referred to as Free-alt and DAsat-alt simulations, respectively) to evaluate its effect on the data assimilation impact on subsurface biological properties.
-This alternative light parameterization (Att=0.027+0.075×Chl1.2) is subjectively tuned based on the BGC-Argo observations and emphasizes the self-shading effect of chlorophyll on light attenuation.
+This alternative light parameterization () is subjectively tuned based on the BGC-Argo observations and emphasizes the self-shading effect of chlorophyll on light attenuation.

 A two-step update is used on a weekly data assimilation cycle in the assimilative experiments, in which the physical observations are first assimilated to update both physical and biological state variables through the multivariate covariance, and chlorophyll observations are assimilated next to update only biological state variables.
 Although the DEnKF can update all state variables based on their cross-covariance, we limit updates to two physical variables (temperature and salinity) and four biological variables (nitrate, chlorophyll, phytoplankton, and zooplankton) that are key to the coupled physical–biogeochemical system.
 As the circulation features in the open gulf (the Loop Current and its associated mesoscale eddies) are primarily in geostrophic balance, an update of temperature and salinity can improve three-dimensional circulation features in large scales effectively, as shown in the twin experiments in Yu et al. (2019).
 All these state variables are updated throughout the whole water column, while other variables are adjusted by internal model dynamics.